 What happens if you drive on a suspended license in MD?

-Penalties for Driving with a Suspended License For a first offense, the penalty for driving on a suspended license is up to a year in jail and/or a fine up to one thousand dollars, along with five MVA points.
+For a first offense, the penalty for driving on a suspended license is up to a year in jail and/or a fine up to one thousand dollars, along with five MVA points.
 For a second or subsequent offense, the penalty is up to two years in jail and/or a two thousand dollar fine, and five more MVA points.

-What is suspension for failure to appear Maryland?
 If you miss a court date, even if the summons is for something minor like a traffic ticket,c ticket, the Maryland Motor Vehicle Administration is notified and the person's license is suspended.

-What should I do if I do miss a court date?
-Pay the fine at the District Court; or.
-Pay the fine by phone using a credit card, or.
 Be granted a new trial date and post the penalty deposit with the District Court.

-How can I get my suspended license restored in Maryland?
 Complete and submit an application form together with an application fee of forty five dollars to reinstate your license.
 However, if your license was suspended for alcohol-related reasons, you may have to pay seventy-five dollars.

 How many points do you get for license suspension in MD?